muhammadtayab257/muhammadtayab257/README.md

 ### Hi there, I'm Tayyab 👋

-## I'm a Developer, and Learner!
+## I'm a FrontEnd Developer, and Learner!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Nodej.Js
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Learn more to Skills

 ### Connect with me: